DaseinPhaos/alter-intro-std-rs/text/any-readme.md

 #TypeId

 A `TypeId` represents a globally unique identifier for a type.
-It's an opacue object, but does allow basic operations such as cloning, comparison, and formatting.
+It's an opaque object, but does allow basic operations such as cloning, comparison, and formatting.

 currently it is only available for `'static` types.